Helpful Hints¶

 aggregate avg_cpu_usage:avg(cpu_usage), group_by(cluster_uid, node_name, cpu_id)

 You can also form more advanced aggregation operations with it as well.
-For example, create a weighted average with:
+For example, create a weighted average using the following code:

 rollup options(buckets:100), cpu_usage:metric("cpu_usage_total", rollup:"rate", type:"cumulativeCounter")